muellerberndt/ladybug-love2d/README.md

 ## Acknowledgements

-Credits go to [Cosimo](https://github.com/cosimo) for his earlier work on a Love2D port, I re-used some of his assets.
+- Credits go to [Cosimo](https://github.com/cosimo) for his earlier work on a Love2D port, I re-used some of his assets.
+- The game music track is "8 bit Retro Funk" by David Renda / [FesliyanStudios](https://www.fesliyanstudios.com).